rundeckpro/training-service-oriented/README.md

 ### Jobs
 Seven jobs are loaded into the "simple" project:

+* app/deploy : deploy the app
+* app/start : start the app
+* app/status : get the app status
+* app/stop : stop the app
 * utils/activate_version : activate the app version
 * utils/stage_webapp : stage the app
 * utils/url_exists : check if the url exists
-* deploy : deploy the app
-* start : start the app
-* status : get the app status
-* stop : stop the app

 Several jobs are organized into a "utils" group since they support the other jobs and aren't typically used directly.
 The jobs are defined in YAML format and loaded during setup. ([source](https://github.com/simplifyops/training-service-oriented/blob/master/provisioning/jobs.yaml))